AnoukSmet/Dog-Health-Tracker/README.md

 After some research I have decided to add the required pattern right above the input fields so the user will always know which format to use.

 After receiving some feedback from friends and family who have tested the website, I have decided to make the feedback message stand out more.
 It took the user a while to notice the feedback when the username already exists.
-I have reversed the colors (Blue background with white text color) in order to stand out better.
+I have changed the text color to red so it really stands out.

 * **Result**
 Registration form is working as planned and user information is stored safely in the mongodb Users collection.